The end to net neutrality draws near

 In early 2014, a federal appeals court ruled that the FCC did not have the authority to enforce existing rules preventing ISPs from favoring certain companies that send data over the internet.
 As a response, the FCC chair, Tom Wheeler, designed a new set of rules that allowed ISPs to charge for “priority access” to their networks, creating an “internet fast lane” for companies that pay for it.

 With net neutrality, consumers have the freedom to access any online content for no extra charge, excluding what local governments may prohibit such as illegal file sharing.
-Advocates of this “open internet oppose accelerated access options.
+Advocates of this “open internet” oppose accelerated access options.
 A tiered system could give the ISPs an unfair advantage over companies who use the internet to deliver their services.

 “The powerful interests that control the pipes are trying to take control of the internet away from their consumers by creating discriminatory networks that play favorites,” Oregon Senator Ron Wyden said at Powell’s Books in Portland, addressing local business owners, labor leaders, consumer advocates, and local members of the Open Internet Coalition who delivered more than 20,000 petitions from Oregon residents supporting net neutrality.
 “We can’t afford to let discrimination rule the internet, which is why I’ll continue fighting to ensure net neutrality.”
 Wyden was the first member of Congress to introduce legislation preserving net neutrality.